Federal Pass Walking Track in the Blue Mountains

 This second section follows the bush trail from the Giant Stairway to the Furber Steps and the Scenic World valley station in the Katoomba area, passing the base of Katoomba Falls.

-The Furber Steps allow you to exit the Federal Pass and hike back up to the Katoomba Falls circuit walk and to Scenic World on Cliff Drive.
+The Furber Steps allow you to exit the Federal Pass and hike back up to the Katoomba Falls Walk and Scenic World on Cliff Drive.

 The other option is to catch a ride on the Scenic Railway from the valley station back up to Scenic World.
 The valley station is not too far away from the bottom end of the Furber Steps.